By Parveen Chopra

 Kerala’s pizhichil massage, by itself, is becoming quite popular.
 At the white sand tourist destination of Kovalam beach, 15 km from Trivandrum, I see every second establishment advertising massage.
 The more reputed one is the Devaki Health Care Center in Trivandrum.
 On the periphery of New Delhi, close to the Qutab Minar, is the Kairali Health Club which offers various Kerala treatments in ethnic environs.

 Kairali has also started what they call the world’s first ayurvedic health resort, set amid 12 acres of lush greenery in Palakkad, Kerala.
 Besides treating specific illnesses, Kairali clinics offer programs for the healthy, for weight loss, and a shapeup program for postnatal women.
-In Delhi again, the Ayurveda Kendra, older than Kairali, offers similar services from two center in Chanakya Puri and Safdarjung Enclave.
+In Delhi again, the Ayurveda Kendra, older than Kairali, offers similar services from two centers in Chanakya Puri and Safdarjung Enclave.

 Those spiritually inclined can try out the 50-bed spartan Santhigiri hospital, run by Guru Karurulkara near his ashram on the outskirts of Trivandrum.
 He and some of his disciples claim the power of darshan (extrasensory cognition) which is used to diagnose and to determine the karmic cause of disease as well as to prescribe a course of medical treatment leavened with prayer.

 They also refined the Marma Sashtra, the knowledge of vital or vulnerable points in the human body.
 Over 100 points are enumerated; some of them instantly fatal when struck.
 It is no coincidence that C. V. Govindankutty Nair, the guru at the well-known C.V.N.
-Kalari in the commercial hub of Trivandrum, runs an ayurveda clinic.
+Kalari in the commercial hub of Trivandrum, runs an Ayurveda clinic.
 Ayurveda is modernizing to remain relevant.

 What better evidence than the fact that the Faridabad-based Jiva Institute, near New Delhi, India, has brought it online.
-Besides offering home remedies for common ailments, its website gives information on ayurveda, its treatments, history, principles and design.
+Besides offering home remedies for common ailments, its website gives information on Ayurveda, its treatments, history, principles, and design.